 Tip: To see Advanced settings, scroll to the bottom of the Gmail page.

-- At the top of the page, ensure that the top-level org is highlighted.
+- On the left, ensure that the top-level org is highlighted.

 If the setting's status is Not configured yet, click Configure (the "Add setting" dialog box displays).